2020-2021 Catalog [ARCHIVED CATALOG]

 - Demonstrate the ability to conduct and document research, including gathering information, logically analyzing problems, drawing inferences, and proposing solutions;

-- Apply appropriate mathematical procedures and quantitative methods to solve practical problems in mathematics and the natural or physical sciences;
+- Apply appropriate mathematical procedures and quantitative methods to solve practical problems in mathematics and in engineering science;

-- Demonstrate an understanding of scientific principles of inquiry including hypothesis formation, designing and conducting experiments, and formulating conclusions;
+- Demonstrate an understanding of scientific principles of inquiry including hypothesis formation, designing and conducting experiments, and formulating conclusions in chemistry and physics;

 - Demonstrate an understanding of good laboratory practice;